Whether you’re a beginner gardener or a skilled crop farmer, Alpha Green Milling Co.’s line of fertilizers is what you need for your soil.

 3-0-2 100% Alfalfa

-Perfect for any soil to promote healthy plants.
+Perfect addition to any soil to promote healthy plants.

 2-4-1 Alfalfa + Rock Phosphate